OpaceDigitalAgency/stories/stories-backend/docs/TASK.md

 - Updated the reviews page to display stories with their ratings
 - Implemented the review submission form with proper validation and feedback

+### Media Optimization
+- Fixed slow-loading media in admin interface ✅
+  - Created fix_media_direct.php script to use existing smaller image versions
+  - Updated database to point to appropriately sized images
+  - Documented the solution for future reference

 ## Pending Tasks 🔄

 ### Testing